deorth-kku/updater-rpc/README.md

 * "single_dir": If download file contain only one directory and this is set to true, move files from the directory to upper level directory (which is the program directory).
 Default is true.
 * "keep_download_file": Keep compress file after decompression.
 If it set to false, compress file will be deleted.
 Default is true.
 #### "version": Version contorl options
 * "use_exe_version": Use win32 PE(Portable Executable) version info instead of version file.
-Won't work on projects unless its exe contain win32 PE(Portable Executable) version info.
+Won't work on projects unless its exe contain win32 PE version info.
 I made this for DS4windows.
 Default is false.
 ## Command-line interface
 We use main.py as a command-line interface.
 For Windows, use "python main.py".
 For other OS, just use "./main.py".
 ## Add a local folder and project to project list: